andrewevag/ggec/README.md

   - everyone call call error-abort by giving a state.
 - Split sem() into parts of before and after codegen..
 - Fix Symbol offset in symbol table.
+- grep -rnw TODO to find todo in code.
 # Known bugs

 # Warnings to take into account